shogun-toolbox/shogun/doc/cookbook/source/examples/kernel/custom_kernel.rst

 .. sgexample:: custom_kernel_machine:create_machine

-Then we train the :sgclass:`CLibSVM` and we apply it to the test data, which gives the predicted :sgclass:`CBinaryLabels`.
+Then we train the :sgclass:`CLibSVM` and we apply it to the test data, which gives the predicted :sgclass:`CLabels`.

 .. sgexample:: custom_kernel_machine:train_and_apply